« back to list

 - The Conduct Board convenes as quickly as possible, typically within a week.

 - As needed, additional consultants or specialists may be called to the hearing.

 - After hearing the student’s explanation of his/her conduct in

-question, the Committee decides whether the student is or is not in
+question, the Board decides whether the student is or is not in

 violation of academic misconduct if that is in dispute, and, if